lupyuen/lupyuen.github.io/src/privilege.md

 _What's this Critical Section?_

-To avoid garbled output, NuttX prevents mutiple threads from printing to the UART Port at the same time.
+To avoid garbled output, NuttX prevents mutiple threads (or interrupts) from printing to the UART Port simultaneously.

 It uses a [__Critical Section__](https://en.wikipedia.org/wiki/Critical_section) to lock the chunk of code above, so only a single thread can run it at a time.